 Course: Both routes run on the same course, with the marathon being two loops.

-The route is fully marked with signs and marshals, and you'll never be far from the next water/feed stations at 7km intervals.
+The route is fully marked with signs and marshals, and you'll never be far from the aid stations placed at 7km intervals.

-We expect everyone to be finished by 4PM (that's 6½ hours for the marathon), so a cutoff of 3 hours will be applied for setting out on the second lap.
+We expect everyone to be finished by 4PM (that's 6½ hours for the marathon), so a strict cutoff of 3 hours will be applied for setting out on the second lap.

 If you want to be properly familiar with the route before raceday, please join us on one of recces that we run in the weeks before race-day.
 News of these will be on our Facebook page.